العربية

 Step 1: Incision and Exposure

-Make a curvilinear incision posterolateral to the fibula.
-Begin 8 to 10 cm proximal to the tip of the fibula, tracking just posterior to the peroneal tendons.
+A generous curvilinear incision is made posterolateral to the fibula.
+The incision begins 8 to 10 cm proximal to the tip of the lateral malleolus, tracking just posterior to the palpable course of the peroneal tendons.

 Image